 - different patterns and styles of male sexual offending against children

 - how this knowledge helps to understand a carer's responses during abuse and after disclosure

 - the implications for assessing carers' future likelihood of keeping children safe from sexual abuse

 Participants will have a greater understanding of:

 - What they bring to an assessment - their own knowledge and preconceptions;

 - A mother's or partner's response to suspected or disclosed abuse;

-- The impact of the offender on the mother/child relationship;
+- The impact of the person who has sexually abused a child on the mother/child relationship;

 - The attitudes to their non-abusing carer[s] of children who have been sexually abused;

 - How current sexual abuse models can be helpful when assessing the mother's/partner's ability TO protect